johannes-el/johannes-el/README.md

-> ⚠️ Most new projects and updates are now hosted on [Codeberg](https://codeberg.org/johannes-el).
+> ⚠️ Projects and updates are now hosted on [Codeberg](https://codeberg.org/johannes-el).
+>
+> This account is only used for github contributions.